parse-community/docs/_includes/ios/queries.md

 }
 ```

-If you want to retrieve objects where a field contains a `%{ParseObject}` that does not match a different query, you can use `whereKey:doesNotMatchQuery`.
+If you want to retrieve objects where a field contains a `PFObject` that does not match a different query, you can use `whereKey:doesNotMatchQuery`.
 In order to find comments for posts without images, you can do:

 ```objc
 // Using PFQuery